We treat all manuscripts with professional consideration and care

 When your manuscript arrives, it is logged into our Colorado Prize database by our office assistant.
 The top cover sheet (with your name and address) is removed and filed away until the contest is over.
 Identities of authors submitting their manuscripts online are not visible to any of the judges.

-Once all the entries have been received and the authors’ identities removed, they are divided among three outside preliminary judges; the Center does not use interns or students to judge for this contest.
-Each judge receives approximately two hundred manuscripts from which to select up to ten finalists.
+Once all the entries have been received and the authors’ identities removed, they are divided among five outside preliminary judges; the Center does not use interns or students to judge for this contest.
+Each preliminary judge will select four finalists, for a total of twenty.
 If a judge recognizes the work of a colleague, student, or friend, he or she contacts the Center and that manuscript is sent to another judge.